cWilgar/react-trump/README.md

 ### WORDPRESS

-* Work out how to allow editors to create new cards types - e.g. with a different set of categories, and then be able to add new cards of the type.
+* Work out how to allow editors to create new cards types - e.g. with a different set of categories, and then be able to add new cards of this type.
 Not sure if this is possible in hindsight.